ansys/ansys-sphinx-theme/doc/source/coding_style.rst

 Using ``pytest`` Fixtures
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 To define a setup sequence before the ``doctest`` run or before a given
-module is tested, ``pytest`` fixtures can be used.
-Fixtures allow docstring
+module is tested, you can use ``pytest`` fixtures.
+Because fixtures allow docstring
-examples to access shared objects, so there is no need to repeat the setup
+examples to access shared objects, there is no need to repeat the setup
 in each example.

-``pytest`` fixtures can defined in a ``conftest.py`` file next to the source
+You can define ``pytest`` fixtures in a ``conftest.py`` file next to the source
 code.
 The following example shows a fixture that is run automatically for
 each ``doctest`` session.